OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - Objective-C blocks.
 When an Objective-C block is assigned to an identifier in a JSContext, JavaScriptCore automatically wraps the block in a JavaScript function.

 - JSExport protocol: Properties, instance methods, and class methods declared in an JSExport-inherited protocol are mapped to JavaScript objects that are made available to any JavaScript code.
 Modifications made to the objects in the JavaScript environment are reflected in the native environment.

+Note that only class members defined in the `JSExport` protocol only members are made accessible to JavaScript code.

 ###### WKWebView